railsnoob/Behavioral-Cloning-Using-DNN/README.md

 ## Goals
 <img style="float: right;" src="./center_driving_middle.jpg">

 The goals / steps of this project are the following:

-* Use the simulator to collect data of good driving behavior
+1. Use the simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+2. Build, a convolution neural network in Keras that predicts steering angles from images
-* Train and validate the model with a training and validation set
+3. Train and validate the model with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
-* Iterate on the network and the data to make a better driving car.
+4. Test that the model successfully drives around track one without leaving the road 5.Iterate on the network and the data to make a better driving car.

 ## Code
 https://github.com/railsnoob/Behavioral-Cloning-Using-DNN